Terrapin Club Donor Featured in Post

-Longtime Terrapin Club member Joel Ryerson is featured in the Washington Post’s October 16, 2012 edition for his dedicated support for Maryland Athletics.
+Longtime Terrapin Club donor Joel Ryerson is featured in the Washington Post’s October 16, 2012 edition for his dedicated support for Maryland Athletics.

 Joel has been a presence at Maryland athletic events ranging from football to field hockey and has attended practices regularly for over 30 years.